 - Add a bookmark for the current map extent.
 Name the bookmark Bayous.

 - On the ribbon, click Bookmarks and choose Houston.

 Change the style

 Although the evacuation routes stand out more against the light basemap, they could be even more eye-catching.
 You'll change the layer's style, also known as its symbology, to give the routes a brighter color and a thicker line width.

-- In the Contents pane, point to the Hurricane Evacuation Routes layer and click the Change Style button.
+- In the Contents pane, point to the TxDOT Evacuation Routes layer and click the Change Style button.

 The Change Style pane appears.
 Layers can have either a single symbol or multiple symbols based on attribute information such as names or speed limits.
 You'll learn more about attribute information later.
 Right now, you're only interested in showing the location of roads, not particular characteristics of each road, so you'll symbolize the layer with a single symbol.